veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 To check if the user has access to the application through one or more tenants, call the following endpoint using the GET method:
 * `/me/applications/{applicationId}/tenants`

-Depending on the response, the user will see different pages when accessing the application.
+The user will see different pages when accessing the application depending on the response.
 * If the response is an empty list, the user will be redirected to the unauthorized page.
-* If the response contains one tenant, the user will be redirected to the application using this tenant
+* If the response contains one tenant, the user will be redirected to the application using this tenant.
 * If the response contains two or more tenants, the user will be redirected to the page where they can choose which tenant they want to work with.

-Note that the tenant ID can be passed in a cookie, URL query parameter or a header value.
+Note that the tenant ID can be passed in a cookie, URL query parameter or header value.

 ##### To determine user roles and permissions
 To get the user license, call the following endpoint using the GET method:
 * `/tenants/{tenantId}/applications/{applicationId}/licenses/{userId}`

-The license object has an AccessLevel that is used to determine whether the user is a regular user who can book a seat for the day or if they are an admin can upload new floor plans and manage existing ones, ensuring they are always up to date.
+The license object has an AccessLevel that is used to determine whether the user is a regular user who can book a seat for the day or if they are an admin who can upload new floor plans and manage existing ones, ensuring they are always up to date.

 #### Application responsibilities
-The application stores all the floor plans and seat bookings in its own database while users and permissions are handled by Veracity.
+The application stores all the floor plans and seat bookings in its own database, while Veracity handles users and permissions.
 This allows the product team to focus on the distinguishing features of the application while some of the security aspects are outsourced.

-The maps are stored in a blob storage while the seating arrangements and coordinates within the floor map is stored in a SQL database along with the bookings.
+The maps are stored in a blob storage, while the seating arrangements and coordinates within the floor map are stored in an SQL database along with the bookings.

 ### Shopping Mall Management Application